0xF0CACC1A/jolie/NATIVE_PATHS_PATH_IMPLEMENTATION.md

 **Token consumption strategy**: The critical technique was **manually eating tokens** with `eat()` instead of using greedy parser helper methods like `parseVariablePath()`.
 This gave us fine-grained control over exactly which tokens to consume.

-**Current status**: Native SELECT paths work correctly with the `var.*` syntax.
+**Current status**: Native PATHS paths work correctly with the `var.*` syntax.
 The implementation is backward compatible and provides a foundation for removing ANTLR dependency entirely.

-**Next step**: Remove the FROM clause requirement and implement native path traversal to completely eliminate ANTLR from SELECT execution.
+**Next step**: Remove the FROM clause requirement and implement native path traversal to completely eliminate ANTLR from PATHS execution.